ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/transform.md

 First, Java classes are created to implement a data model based on COBOL group items and SQL tables identified in the source code, and Java classes are created to implement the business logic.
 The methods within the business logic implementation classes are provided as stubs- that is, they are empty.
 This step is performed by traditional programming logic- in other words, the generative AI model is not used in this step.

-In the second step, the empty business logic methods are created by the generative AI model.
-The source COBOL paragraph is sent to the watsonx Code Assistant for Z service running in IBM Cloud, and this paragraph is combined with program metadata information stored in an IBM Db2 service on IBM Cloud, to form the prompt to the generative AI model.
+In the second step, the business logic is created in Java by the gnerative AI model, and these results from the model are used to fill in the business logic methods that were created empty in the previous step.
+This is done by sending the source COBOL paragraph to the watsonx Code Assistant for Z service running in IBM Cloud, where this paragraph is combined with program metadata information stored in an IBM Db2 service on IBM Cloud, to form the prompt to the generative AI model.
 The AI model returns Java code based on this prompt.

 In the third step, the Java developer, with help from the COBOL developer if necessary, makes any necessary changes to the returned Java code to ensure that it is compilable and that it performs the function it is expected to perform.